django-fluent/django-fluent-blogs/README.rst

 Integration with other commenting systems
 -----------------------------------------

-To use a different commenting system instead of django.contrib.comments_ (e.g. DISQUS_ or Facebook-comments_), override the following templates:
+To use a different commenting system instead of django-contrib-comments_ (e.g. DISQUS_ or Facebook-comments_), override the following templates:

 * ``fluent_blogs/entry_detail/comments.html``